The New Zealand Aid Programme offers scholarships to people from Vanuatu who are motivated to make a difference at home.

 Engineering and infrastructure

-- Civil and environmental engineering, electrical and electronic engineering, transportation, geo-technical engineering, engineering technology.
+- Civil and environmental engineering, electrical and electronic engineering, mechanical engineering, transportation, geo-technical engineering, engineering technology

 - Public utilities, water management, waste and sanitation management, urban planning